thinkb4/a-walk-in-graphql/lessons/day_02/day_02.md

 #### Operations list

-Provide the necessary code so that a user can perform the following `query`operations (the arguments values are arbitrary, your code should be able to respond for any valid value consistently):
+Provide the necessary code so that a user can perform the following `query` operations (the argument's values are arbitrary, your code should be able to respond for any valid value consistently):

 The typedef should declare the following behavior and the resolvers should behave consistently for the arguments logic: